fmaguire/MAG_gi_plasmid_analysis/paper/output/manuscript.md

 Overall, the best assembler-binner pair was megahit-DASTOOL in term of both chromosomal coverage (94.3%) and bin purity (1).
 Looking at genomes with the lowest coverage, the 3 Streptococcus genomes were particularly problematic, likely due to their similarity, with the best recovery for each ranging from 1.7% to 47.49%.
 This suggest that MAGs might not be able to distinguish between closely related species (COMMENT: Point 1, MAGs cannot distinguish closely related species).
 While CONCOCT performed significantly worse compared to the other binners, we did notice that CONCOCT seems to display a trend of generating lots of small partial bins.
 Perhaps CONCOCT bins might be able to distinguish between closely related species to a higher resolution (COMMENT: Small partial bins… what does it mean overall. is this assumption correct?
 Would it be able to distinguish closely related species?)

 While the overall recovery of chromosomes was okay, we were interested in MAG’s ability to correctly bin mobile genetic elements due to their importance in the functions and spread of pathogenic traits such as AMR and virulence.
 In term of plasmids, a very small proportion of plasmids were correctly binned regardless of the method (<33% at best).
 Similarly, the same trend exists for genomic islands (<43.3%).
 This poor result is not unexpected as genomic islands and plasmids have divergent composition features relative to the chromosomes.
 Furthermore, the difference between the percentages suggest that binning plasmids are harder than GIs.
 This difference might be due to the problem of plasmid assembly.
 Therefore, the binning efficiency might improve if we use an assembler targeted at assembling plasmids [@12zFifp5x].

+Looking at predicted gene content, our best assembler-binner pair produced a similar number of predicted ORFs as our reference genomes. (interestingly we still missed a bunch of AMR genes. perhaps theses predicted ORFs are fragmented? idk need ideas)

 Due to the importance of mobile genetic elements to disseminate clinically relevant antimicrobial resistance genes and virulence factors, we explored whether or not MAGs can be used to provide useful lateral gene transfer insights.